ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or especially in some resource constrained environments, the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
-Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCCS.
+Whether it is a transfer or transport, a secure channel is presumed to be used for conveying such UCCS.
 The following sections further describe the RATS usage scenario and corresponding requirements for UCCS deployment.

 # Characteristics of a Secure Channel {#secchan}

-A Secure Channel for the conveyance of UCCS needs to provide the security properties that would otherwise be provided by COSE for a CWT.
+A secure channel for the conveyance of UCCS needs to provide the security properties that would otherwise be provided by COSE for a CWT.
 In this regard, UCCS is similar in security considerations to JWTs {{-jwtbcp}}
 using the algorithm "none".
 RFC 8725 states: